devgeniem/silverbullet-kitchensink/README.md

 ## Serverside redux store (socket.io)

-Relevant parts of redux store which is needed by serverside rendering is synced to serverside session.
-See example react application how to connect and use it.
+The parts of the redux store, that are needed by server side rendering, are synced to sails session using socket.io.
+In the example, user and lang are synced.
+The parts that are synced are marked with { sync: true } flag.

 ## Sails routes and views still work as expected